 The three-bolt system, known as SPD-SL under the Shimano brand name, is mainly used for road cycling.

-This system has a large plastic cleat, which attaches to your shoe with three bolts.
-The clip-in mechanism on the pedal is just one-sided, so you need to ensure the pedal is the correct way up to clip in.
+This system has a large plastic cleat which attaches to your shoe with three bolts.
+The clip-in mechanism on the pedal is one-sided only, so you need to ensure the pedal is the correct way up to clip in.

-Road cycling three-bolt clip-in systems provide a larger, more stable platform on the pedal (because the cleats and cleat contact area are larger); this can enhance power transfer and performance.
-However, because the cleats are large and protrude out of the tread on the shoe, these are not great for walking any distance in.
+Road cycling three-bolt clip-in systems provide a larger, more stable platform on the pedal because the cleats and cleat contact area is larger.
+This can enhance power transfer and performance.
+However, because the cleats are large and protrude out of the tread on the shoe, these are not great for walking in.

 Two bolt mountain biking clip-in system

 The second clip-in cleat/pedal system is used primarily for off-road cycling, commuting and touring.

 This system uses a smaller metal cleat, which attaches to the cycling shoe with two bolts.
 The clip-in mechanism on the pedal is on both sides; making it easier to clip-in.

 As these cleats are smaller, they can be recessed into the tread of some shoes, making it easier to walk around when off the bike.

 Some shoes are compatible with both two bolt and three bolt pedal systems, but many, including more specialist performance shoes, are only compatible with one or the other.